kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 Schooled as he was Greek philosophy, Sol decided that the atom would be the fittest icon to begin his acquaintance with Font Awesome.
 He would experiment and build his knowledge atom by atom.

-He went to the [latest icons page](https://fontawesome.com/v6.0/icons), selected `Free` and typed "atom".
+He went to the [latest icons page](https://fontawesome.com/v6.0/icons), selected `Free` on the left checkbox and typed "atom".
 From the gallery of 32 icons, he selected the one that best met his expectations.
 The popup screen he saw is shown below:

 ![]({attach}images/atom.png){width=90%}

-Its Unicode code point was `f5d2`, its name was `atom`, and its SVG icon file was called `atom.svg`.
-He was seeing the `Solid` flavour of the icon; other variants were not included in the free version he had dwnloaded.
-Interestingly, the code snippet for HTML was also given with the icon as
+Its Unicode code point was `f5d2`, its name was `atom`, its SVG icon file was called `atom.svg`, and the glyph could be copied by clicking on the picture of the atom next to the Unicode value.
+He was seeing the `Solid` flavour of the icon; other variants were not included in the free version he had downloaded.
+Interestingly, the code snippet for HTML was also given with the icon as:

 ```html
 <i class="fa-solid fa-atom"></i>
 ```

 where the [`<i>` stood for "Idiomatic Text element"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/i).

 Not one to take things at face value, Sol immediately tested the HTML invocation on his browser [hoping against hope](https://www.thefreedictionary.com/hoping+against+hope) that the given incantation _alone_ could automagically conjure up the envelope icon.
 When it did not, Sol muttered to himself that more work was in store.

-He wracked his brain, and after some effort, decided to simulate his web browser in his head by attempting to "act" like it.
+He wracked his brain for the reason for failure.
+After some effort, he decided to simulate his web browser in his head by attempting to "act" like it.
 "I will assume that the given incantation is meaningful and correct.
 But it is only an HTML fragment.
 If I were a web browser, what would I need _in addition to the incantation_ to display the envelope icon?
 How does my browser _know_ what that incantation means?
 It was not born with that knowledge pre-programmed into it somehow. _So who tells it what the incantation means, and where to look for that icon?_" With that thought uppermost in his mind, Sol retired for the night.

 ### A second look at the atom icon